ntabee/h2o/README.md

 A brief instruction of the setup is in [INSTALL.md](INSTALL.md).

-A [live demo](http://h2o-tile.ddns.net:8080/) is running on Amazon EC2
+A [live demo](http://a.tile.michisuji.com:8080/) is running on Google Compute Engine.

 Author